|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 As with any large electricity project, to minimize the cost of construction financing it is necessary to minimize the time between expenditure of capital funds and ratepayers receiving a tangible benefit.
 Hence the project must be designed to proceed in stages such that there is an immediate tangible benefit to the ratepayers as each stage is completed.
 This staging requirement significantly affects the detailed design of the energy storage system.

 This document indicates how the contemplated energy storage system could be realized using construction technology similar to that which was used in British Columbia in the mid 1960s for construction of a major gravity dam on the Peace River and similar to the Red River Floodway in Manitoba.
-The control gates at the Lake Erie end of the canals and at the pump inlets would be similar to those used on the Thames Barrier in the UK.
+The control gates at the Lake Erie end of the Niagara River would be similar to those used on the Thames Barrier in the UK.

 Hdc = 99m + 5 m = 104 m